-It is possible to have several deductions to avoid paying higher taxes.
+It’s possible to take advantage of several deductions to avoid paying higher taxes.
 Expenses such as ordinary expenses and necessary expenses can reduce your tax liability, or the amount you owe in taxes.

 Ordinary expenses include everyday payments that you make to maintain your property.
-Necessary expenses purchases such as advertising, insurance, maintenance expenses, and utility costs.
+Necessary expenses include advertising, insurance, maintenance expenses, and utility costs.

 Costs of maintenance, materials, repairs, and supplies are eligible for deductibles.
 You can also deduct expenses paid by a tenant if they are deductible rental expenses.
 However, you can’t deduct the cost of improvements to your rental property.

 Potential deductions on rental income can help landlords save money by reducing tax liability.
 Work with an accounting professional to make sure that you take advantage of as many tax deductions as possible.
 Don’t hesitate to seek advice from the experts to maximize your rental property income!